 Epidemiology students are welcome to use the library (Kresge, Room 907) for group meetings or study sessions.
 Reservation can be made in advance by calling 617.432.7973.
 Students may contact Warisha Amin for more information.
-Before requesting space please visit Bookit to check availability.
+Before requesting space please visit Bookit to check booking policies and availability.